Kershaw dominates, Bellinger 2 HRs, Dodgers drop Angels 7-4 - WHIZ News

 Justin Turner had two hits and drove in a run as the surging Dodgers opened this star-studded annual interleague series with their first win over the slumping Angels since 2018.
-The Dodgers (14-7) also moved back into sole possession of first place in the NL West.
+The Dodgers (14-7) also moved back into sole possession of first place in the NL West with their third straight victory.

+“I think three games in a row, a lot of good things (have happened),” Dodgers manager Dave Roberts said.
+“For me, it was the little things. … It was a really well-played baseball game.”

 Anthony Rendon homered in his fourth consecutive game for the Angels.
 Rendon also drew two walks from Kershaw (2-1), but he was the only Angels hitter to reach base against the Dodgers’ longtime ace.